lucprincen/groltos-diary/Characters/Termalaine/Amala Bhilar.md

 # Amala Bhilar
 Half-elven women, pale skin, white hair.
-Proprietor of Blue Clam Inn.
+Proprietor of Sune's Comfort and Hot Springs.
+She was a mid winter child, blessed by Auril.